ONSdigital/census-rm-action-service/README.md

 There are two ways of running this service

-* The easiest way is via docker (https://github.com/ONSdigital/ras-rm-docker-dev)
+* The easiest way is via docker [Census RM Docker Dev](https://github.com/ONSdigital/cenus-rm-docker-dev)
 * Alternatively running the service up in isolation
     ```bash
     cp .maven.settings.xml ~/.m2/settings.xml  # This only needs to be done once to set up mavens settings file